19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Special power of Minister to grant exemption from requirements as to registration

 96\.
-Notwithstanding anything in this Act, the Minister may, by special order in each case and subject to such conditions, if any, as he may impose, exempt a proposed society from any of the requirements of this Act as to registration.
+Notwithstanding anything in this Act, the Minister may, by special order in theGazettein each case and subject to such conditions, if any, as he may impose, exempt a proposed society from any of the requirements of this Act as to registration.

+[Act 3 of 2018 wef 10/04/2018]

 ### Special power of Minister to exempt societies from provisions of this Act

 97\.
-The Minister may, by general or special order, exempt a society or class of societies from any of the provisions of this Act or the Rules, or may direct that those provisions shall apply to a society or class of societies, with effect from such date or with such modifications as may be specified in the order.
+The Minister may, by general or special order in theGazetteand subject to such conditions (if any) as the Minister may impose, exempt a society or class of societies from any of the provisions of this Act or the Rules, or may direct that those provisions shall apply to a society or class of societies, starting on such date or with such modifications as may be specified in the order.

+[Act 3 of 2018 wef 10/04/2018]

 ### General exemption

 97A\.
-Notwithstanding anything in this Act, the Minister may, by order published in theGazette, exempt any person or class of persons from any of the provisions of this Act or the rules made thereunder.
+Despite anything in this Act, the Minister may, by order in theGazetteand subject to such conditions (if any) as the Minister may impose, exempt any person or class of persons from any of the provisions of this Act or the Rules.

-[23/2008]
+[Act 3 of 2018 wef 10/04/2018]

 ### Amendment of Schedule